i2y/hyperway/README.md

 ### HTTP Middleware and Handler Composition

-Hyperway's gateway implements the standard `http.Handler` interface, making it fully compatible with Go's HTTP ecosystem.
+Hyperway's handler implements the standard `http.Handler` interface, making it fully compatible with Go's HTTP ecosystem.
 This means you can:
 - Use any standard net/http middleware
 - Combine it with other HTTP handlers
 - Integrate with existing HTTP routers and frameworks